HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Assert-WDACConfigIntegrity.md

 ### -SaveLocally

-This parameter is used to generate hashes of the final modules files prior to publishing them to the GitHub.
+This parameter is used to generate hashes of the final module's files prior to publishing them to the GitHub.
 This parameter shouldn't be used.

 <div align='center'>